jamiw1/ranaeOS/README.md

+# ranaeOS
-custom made x86_64 OS built almost entirely in Rust. not guarenteeing support as this is a hobby project, and i probably don't have *that* much time to actually work on this. i'll still probably be somewhat active though, so feel free to submit some issues or pull requests and i might add or merge them
+### a custom made x86_64 OS made almost entirely in Rust.
+currently very early in development, direction is unsure and slow. not guarenteeing support as this is a hobby project, and i probably don't have *that* much time to actually work on this. i'll still probably be somewhat active though, so feel free to submit some issues or pull requests and i might add or merge them